Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ### Known issues
 - Xiaomi devices (MIUI) often have issues passing the ctsProfile check, particularly China releases.
 This is under investigation...
 - On Android Pie it is no longer possible to edit ro.build.fingerprint (and a bunch of other props).
 The SafetyNet fix from this module will not work until Magisk's resetprop tool has been updated (no ETA).
+The current Magisk Canary build (and other snapshot builds) have been updated to be able to edit all props on Android Pie.

 ### An option is marked as "disabled"
 A couple of the options in the `props` script will be automatically disabled in some circumstances.
 These are: